-Most people hooked on weed and other addictive substances find it challenging to quit smoking.
+Most people hooked on weed, and other addictive substances find it challenging to quit smoking.
 In the case of a pregnant woman, it becomes even more hazardous as the baby is involved.
-Commitment plays a significant role in quitting marijuana, but it may not be easy to adhere to it without any support.
+Commitment plays a significant role in quitting marijuana, but it may not be easy to adhere to it without support.
 Therefore, the most effective way to combat weed addiction as a pregnant mother is to opt for addiction treatment.
 ChoicePoint’s addiction programs may assist you in getting rid of smoking weed while pregnant.

 The following treatments may prove to be effective for you or your loved ones who are trying to eradicate weed: